kovzol/geogebra-discovery/README.md

 These steps were tested on Ubuntu, and they may not work on other Linux systems.

+* Open a terminal.
+* Type `git clone https://github.com/kovzol/geogebra-discovery` to download the source code.
+* Type `cd geogebra-discovery` to change the working directory.
-* Open a terminal and type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux.
+* Enter `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux.
 On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) may also be used, so you can skip this step.
 * Run `./build5` to build the complete GeoGebra Discovery system.
 * Enter `./run5` to start the software.
 * If you want to make a copy of the program for redistribution, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 (The deployment tool comes with a built-in help that can be invoked by the `-h` option.)